-This is not meant to imply that social situations, clubs, or athletics are added stressors for everyone-for many people, going to the gym or spending time with friends are some of the ways that they indulge in their stress-free time-but rather that it shouldn't be considered lazy, unproductive, or detrimental to indulge in alone time, relaxation, or Netflix binge-watching from time to time.
-Doing nothing shouldn't be considered lazy if it's done sparingly and not as a mechanism for avoiding responsibilities.
-We should be able to take time off from our packed schedules without feeling guilty or, even more importantly, without feeling even more stressed for allowing ourselves some time off from our stress.
+This is not meant to imply that social situations, clubs, or athletics are added stressors for everyone-for many people, going to the gym or spending time with friends are some of the ways that they indulge in their stress-free time-but that it shouldn't be considered lazy, unproductive, or detrimental to indulge in alone time, relaxation, or Netflix binge-watching now and then.
+"Doing nothing" shouldn't be considered lazy if it's used sparingly, not as a mechanism for avoiding responsibilities, and we should be able to take time off from our packed schedules without feeling quilty, or, even more importantly, without feeling even more stressed for allowing ourselves some time off from our stress.

-The future itself is imposing, and since college is the way we have chosen to get us to the futures we want, it makes sense that it would be one of the most stressful times of our lives.
-However, knowing that stress is something that is extremely manageable and is sometimes as easy as taking a half-hour break from working on studying or writing papers makes it much easier to not over-stress.
+The future itself is imposing, and since college is the way we have chosen to get us to the futures we want, it makes sense that it would be one of the most stressful times of our lives; however, knowing that stress is something extremely manageable and sometimes as easy as taking a half-hour break from studying or writing papers makes it much easier not to over-stress.
 It's not always easy, and I still find myself slipping up at times and not giving my brain and my body the rest that it needs when I feel like I have too many things going on, but that's normal, and the last thing I want to be stressed about is that I need to take time off from being stressed.
 It's a learning process, but manageable in ways as easy as "doing nothing."